mildred/celutz/UPGRADE.md

-The PHP script will convert the parameters file to a JSON representation, which is then passed to a Django command (along with the actual panorama image) for importing into the databse.
+The PHP script will convert the parameters file to a JSON representation, which is then passed to a Django command (along with the actual panorama image) for importing into the database.
+The Django command then launches the tile generation process on the new panorama.

 A copy of the image file will be put into the `media/pano` directory, meaning you can remove the original image file once you ensured that the import process went smoothly.

 For convenience, a simple shell script that does exactly the above is provided:
 `upgrade/import_single_pano.sh`.

-Then, you need to regenerate tiles for the imported panorama (see above).